chrisalbon/mlai/content/python/geocoding_and_reverse_geocoding.md

 Title: Geocoding And Reverse Geocoding
 Slug: geocoding_and_reverse_geocoding
 Summary: Geocoding And Reverse Geocoding
 Date: 2016-05-01 12:00
 Category: Python
 Tags: Data Wrangling
 Authors: Chris Albon

-Geocoding (converting a phyiscal address or location into latitude/longitude) and reverse geocoding (converting a lat/long to a phyiscal address or location) are common tasks when working with geo-data.
+Geocoding (converting a physical address or location into latitude/longitude) and reverse geocoding (converting a lat/long to a physical address or location) are common tasks when working with geo-data.

 Python offers a number of packages to make the task incredibly easy.
 In the tutorial below, I use pygeocoder, a wrapper for Google's geo-API, to both geocode and reverse geocode.

-Want to learn more?
-I recommend these Python books: [Python for Data Analysis](http://amzn.to/2ljV9wY), [Python Data Science Handbook](http://amzn.to/2m0mgMB), and [Introduction to Machine Learning with Python](http://amzn.to/2mjYiwK).

 ## Preliminaries

 First we want to load the packages we will want to use in the script.
-Specifically, I am loading pygeocoder for its geo-functionality, pandas for it's dataframe structures, and numpy for it's missing value (np.nan) functionality.
+Specifically, I am loading pygeocoder for its geo-functionality, pandas for its dataframe structures, and numpy for its missing value (np.nan) functionality.

 ```python